All reviews are from people who have redeemed deals with this merchant.

 The Fine Print

 Promotional value expires 90 days after purchase.
 Amount paid never expires.
-May be repurchased every 120 days.
-Limit 1 per person.
-Valid only for option purchased.
-Cannot be combined with any other discount or offer.
 Valid only for regular Mark Twain House Tour.
 Specialty tours excluded (currently Living History, Ghost and ''Get a Clue'' tours).
 Best tour availability is weekday afternoons and weekends.
-Must use the promotional value in a single visit.
-Not accepted the day after Thanksgiving or December 26th.
-Must redeem on location; subject to availability.
+Must redeem on location.
 See museum website for current hours of operation before visit.
+Subject to availability.
+Not valid on December 26th and the day after Thanksgiving.
+Limit 1 per person.
+May be repurchased every 120 days.
+Must use promotional value in 1 visit(s).
+Valid only for option purchased.
+Not valid with other offers or promotions.
 Merchant is solely responsible to purchasers for the care and quality of the advertised goods and services.

 About The Mark Twain House and Museum